WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Good Smoking, Evil Smoking: His cigar habit is archetypal 'evil smoking' - it's exactly the sort of wasteful, unsanitary pleasure you'd expect someone like him to indulge in.

-- The Hedonist: He makes no bones about what he likes to do with his money - pretty much every time we see him, he's indulging in some expensive-looking pleasure, from relaxing in his private sauna to smoking fancy cigars, with zero regard for the comfort of those around him - it's hard not to feel sorry for the poor underlings who keep calling him during sauna time and getting an eyeful of naked Nobliss.
+- The Hedonist: He makes no bones about what he likes to do with his money - pretty much every time we see him, he's indulging in some expensive-looking pleasure, from relaxing in his private sauna to smoking fancy cigars, with zero regards for the comfort of those around him - it's hard not to feel sorry for the poor underlings who keep calling him during sauna time and getting an eyeful of naked Nobliss.

 - Karma Houdini Warranty: Several years after the final battle, an adult Ride assassinates Nobliss for his role in Orga's death.

-- Karmic Death: Ride who was the little brother figure to Orga, one of the many men Nobiliss has been responsible for killing, manages to kill him.
-Ride kills Nobiliss in such a way that he would go out with the least amount of dignity as possible unlike Orga who accepted his own death with dignity.
+- Karmic Death: Ride who was the little brother figure to Orga, one of the many men Nobiliss has been responsible for the killing, manages to kill him.
+Ride kills Nobiliss in such a way that he would go out with the least amount of dignity as possible, unlike Orga who accepted his own death with dignity.

 - Laser-Guided Karma: Mostly stays behind the scenes and helps or hinders the main characters via his henchmen, so as to not directly be involved with whatever happens.
 When he briefly visits Mars for business purposes, Ride takes this rare opportunity to kill Nobliss for his part in ordering a hit on Orga, who died protecting Ride.
 Bonus karmic points as Ride kills Nobliss with the pistol that Orga had on him when he died.